SplenDidShot/Linux_Kernel_Design/README.md

 # Linux_Kernel_Design
-This repository contains my past Linux kernel design project written in x86 and C in a team of four.
+This repository contains the source code of my past Linux kernel design project written in x86 and C in a team of four.
 Source files are located in the student-distrib directory.

 # Components